dengking/programming-language/docs/C-family-language/C++/Library/Boost/Boost-community/Generic-programming-technique.md

 ## Policy Classes

-A policy class is a template parameter used to transmit **behavior**.
+A policy class is a template parameter used to transmit(传输) **behavior**.
 An example from the standard library is `std::allocator`, which supplies（提供） memory management behaviors to standard [containers](http://en.cppreference.com/w/cpp/container).

 Policy classes have been explored in detail by [Andrei Alexandrescu](http://www.moderncppdesign.com/) in [this chapter](http://www.informit.com/articles/article.aspx?p=167842) of his book, *Modern C++ Design*.
 He writes:

-> In brief, policy-based class design fosters assembling a class with complex behavior out of many little classes (called policies), each of which takes care of only one behavioral or structural aspect.
-As the name suggests, a policy establishes an interface pertaining to a specific issue.
-You can implement policies in various ways as long as you respect the policy interface.
+> In brief, policy-based class design fosters(促进) assembling a class with complex behavior out of many little classes (called policies), each of which takes care of only one behavioral or structural aspect.
+As the name suggests, a policy establishes an interface pertaining(关于) to a specific issue.
+You can implement policies in various ways as long as you respect the **policy interface**.
 >
 > Because you can mix and match policies, you can achieve a combinatorial set of behaviors by using a small core of elementary components.

-Andrei's description of **policy classes** suggests that their power is derived from granularity（粒度） and orthogonality（正交）.
-Less-granular policy interfaces have been shown to work well in practice, though.
+Andrei's description of **policy classes** suggests that their power is derived from granularity（粒度） and orthogonality（正交）. **Less-granular policy interfaces** have been shown to work well in practice, though.
 [This paper](http://svn.boost.org/svn/boost/tags/release/Boost_1_30_2/boost/libs/utility/iterator_adaptors.pdf) describes an old version of [`iterator_adaptor`](https://www.boost.org/doc/libs/release/libs/iterator/doc/iterator_adaptor.html) that used non-orthogonal policies.
 There is also precedent in the standard library: [`std::char_traits`](http://en.cppreference.com/w/cpp/string/char_traits), despite its name, acts as a policies class that determines the behaviors of [std::basic_string](http://en.cppreference.com/w/cpp/string/basic_string).